dontpanic92/wxGo/README.md

 - 64-bit Go
 - Linux / Windows
 - GCC / MinGW, version > 5
-- \> 5GB RAM
+- \> 5GB RAM (or swap)

 __Remarks__

-32-bit go will [run out of memory](https://github.com/dontpanic92/wxGo/issues/3) due to 5GB RAM comsumption when compiling and I have no idea on how to decline the memory usage.
+32-bit go will [run out of memory](https://github.com/dontpanic92/wxGo/issues/3) due to 5GB memory comsumption when compiling and I have no idea on how to decline the memory usage.
 Any suggestion or discussion will help.

 The precompiled wxWidgets is compiled with gcc > 5 ( 6.1.1 on Linux, 5.3.0 on Windows using tdm-gcc).
 So if you want to use the precompiled wxWidgets, your gcc version has also to be > 5, because [GCC changed its ABI since GCC 5 release series](https://gcc.gnu.org/gcc-5/changes.html#libstdcxx).